 Besides being a vast underground dry cave system, Aktun Chen also offers a small zoo full of animals from the area including monkeys and even a giant anaconda.

 Once underground you'll see some standard cavern sites and some not-so-standard, like tree roots growing out of the ceiling.
-It was quite enjoyable and one of the highlights of our trip.
+A unique thing to do in Cancun, it was very enjoyable and one of the highlights of our trip.

 They'll point out different herbs used for medicine in the woods, and even the ayahuasca plant, which is very controversially approached.
 A Brazilian couple with us told us they drink ayahuasca tea for religious ceremonies and that it is quite safe and reputable, however my knowledge of it is wildly different after having heard the story of a friend from travels who's boyfriend died from drinking it in Peru.
 In any case, interesting to see in the wild.

 Once the tour is done, you are set loose to walk back along a long path with some surprise guests - wild boar, deer and monkeys!
 It's basically a free range zoo and they walk all around you.
 Some fencing keeps them corralled, but it was a fun sight to see!

 For those wanting extra thrills and more adventurous things to do in Cancun , Aktun Chen also offers swimming and ziplining.